-When preparing for my MCAT, I initially went a haphazard self-study route that included reading materials from various MCAT preparation providers; Kaplan, ExamKrackers, Princeton Review, MCAT-Prep.com, etc. I would pick up one book, use it and then suddenly I would pick up another text and begin using that.
-The one tip that I will remember is that I need to organize myself when studying for any exam or undesirable results will become an all too familiar encounter.
+While preparing for my MCAT, I initially took a disorganized self-study route that included reading materials from various MCAT preparation providers.
+Kaplan, ExamKrackers, The Princeton Review, MCAT-Prep.com, etc. I would pick up one book, use it and then pick up another text and begin using that.
+It was a mess.

 What is the Kaplan MCAT Advantage?

-The Kaplan MCAT Advantage is a test preparation course that is offered in two main formats: Anywhere and On Site.
-The MCAT Advantage – Anywhere program is the format that is completely online based.
-All lectures are presented online allowing for you to communicate with your instructor with a chatroom and your computer’s microphone.
-This format might be useful to the student that does not want to sit in a lecture room or prefers the completely online based communication and interaction with the program’s material.
+The Kaplan MCAT Advantage is a MCAT prep course that is offered in two formats: Anywhere and On Site.
+The MCAT Advantage – Anywhere program is accelerated and completed online.
+All lectures are presented online with opportunity for you to communicate with your instructor via a chatroom and your computer’s microphone.
+This format might be useful to the student that does not want the lecture room environment or prefers the convenience of an online lectures and interaction with the program’s material.

 The MCAT Advantage – On Site program is the format that I selected after watching a free preview of the “Anywhere” format.
-I did not enjoy it and I was never satisfied with online courses in the past.
-This then encouraged me to select the On Site program which included lectures at the Kaplan Test Center with an incredible instructor as well as an online portion to the course.
+I did not enjoy the online-based lectures partially because I was never satisfied with online courses in the past.
+I preferred the On-Site program which included lectures at any Kaplan Test Center with a very knowledgeable instructor as well as an online portion to the course.
 The course was approximately three months long, twice a week, for three hours each session.
 It is possible to select any duration, session meetings per week, location, etc.

 The on site lectures also provided me with the opportunity to communicate with other students not only on the topic of the MCAT but plans for medical school.
 You can develop an impression of the students who are basically your competition.
 Some students studied together and met on the weekends to complete practice exams, some shared tips about studying and it was interesting talking about different experiences or lack thereof for some students.